garyng/design-patterns/README.md

 ### Abstract Factory Pattern
 The abstract factory pattern provides an interface for creating families of related or dependent objects without specifying their concrete classes.

+## Singleton Pattern
+The singleton pattern ensures a class has only one instance, and provides a global point of access to it.